 The history of conservation is deeply intertwined with the history of art.
 Since ancient times, our human ancestors the world over created art to convey something of their time and how they imagine places in an ever-changing landscape.
 Our earliest human ancestors created petroglyphs, carvings and vast murals on cave walls hidden to us by time.
 In the 18th century, the romantic poets encouraged us to seek the sublime and not settle for ideas that aim to separate us from the fact we are part of nature and not, mere spectators.
-In the 19th century during westward expansion in America, it was the work of painters and photographers documenting lands new to them, that inspired the creation of the National Park Service and the National Forest Service.
+In the 19th century during westward expansion in America, it was the work of painters and photographers that inspired the creation of the National Park Service and the National Forest Service.

 Whether carvings or cave paintings, poetry or photographs, artists have played a vital role in conservation as creative partners who observe and document the world and re-assert our place as part of nature’s imagination.